Joe Fautley

 Joe has written articles in several publications in the SEND and children's sector including NASEN Connect, SEN Magazine, Autism Eye, SecEd, Headteacher Update and Children and Young People Now Magazine, and featured in a blog for SENsational Tutors.

-Joe is a speaker at the NASEN Live Conference in Birmingham in July 2025.
-At this conference, Joe will deliver a seminar titled “A Lived Experience: Practical Advice for Educators Supporting Autistic Children and Young People”.
+Joe was invited by NASEN to be a speaker at their conference in Birmingham in July 2025.
+At this conference, Joe delivered a seminar titled “A Lived Experience: Practical Advice for Educators Supporting Autistic Children and Young People”.
+Joe also joined a panel discussion at this conference with other inspiring advocates who all shared openly their personal lived experiences.

 Areas of specialism: